RenderKit/embree/README.md

 geometry IDs to its own geometry representation.

-Alternatively the application can also use the `void rtcSetUserData (RTCScene scene, unsigned geomID, void* ptr)` function to set a pointer `ptr` to its own geometry representation, and later read out this pointer again using the `void* rtcGetUserData (RTCScene scene, unsigned geomID)` function.
+Alternatively the application can also use the `void rtcSetUserData (RTCScene scene, unsigned geomID, void* ptr)` function to set a user data pointer `ptr` to its own geometry representation, and later read out this pointer again using the `void* rtcGetUserData (RTCScene scene, unsigned geomID)` function.

-The following geometry flags can be specified at construction time of most geometries:
+The following geometry flags can be specified at construction time of
+geometries:

   ------------------------ ---------------------------------------------
   Geometry Flag            Description